okwolo/okwolo/README.md

 The target is a DOM node that will serve as the root of the application.
 It can be changed after initialization.
 The initialState parameter is optional, but actions cannot be executed and no layout will be drawn until it is set.
 If there is a need to specify the window object, it can also be done during this initialization.

-The new app function can now be used to create the app's layout using the following syntax.
+The app's layout can now be defined using the following syntax.

 ````javascript
 let app = goo(document.body, null);